-The MPhil in Economics is designed to provide rigorous training in economic theory, its techniques and applications, and in quantitative research methods.
-It is comparable to the first two years of a PhD programme at the best US universities.
+The MPhil in Economics is designed to provide rigorous training in economic theory, applied economics, and econometric methods.
+It is comparable to the first two years of a PhD programme at a US university.

-The MPhil provides a solid foundation for progressing to the DPhil (PhD) programme at Oxford or elsewhere.
-If you do not wish to progress to a doctorate, the MPhil provides the advanced knowledge and skills required for a career as a professional economist in public service or the private sector.
+The MPhil provides a solid foundation for progressing to doctoral research, while at the same time providing the advanced knowledge and skills required for a career as a professional economist in government or the private sector.
 Numerous MPhil graduates have gone on to distinguished careers in economics or related fields.
 This is the course recommended if you have not undertaken any previous graduate work in economics.

-In the second year, you will take five option courses, each course taught in a single term.
-The option courses build on core training and prepare you to undertake research.
-The department offers a range of advanced options courses in macroeconomics, microeconomics and econometrics covering recent developments in theory and analytical techniques.
-Other option courses are designed to develop knowledge and understanding of theory, techniques and debates within specialist fields of economics.
+In the second year, you will take four option courses.
+The option courses build on the first-year training and provide deeper and broader training in your areas of interest.
+You can take advanced-level courses in macroeconomics, microeconomics, econometrics and empirical research methods covering recent developments in theory and analytical techniques.
+Other option courses are designed to develop knowledge and understanding of theory, empirical techniques and debates within specialist fields of economics.
 These include behavioural economics, development economics, economic history, financial economics, international trade, labour economics and public economics.
-You will take at least one advanced course and at least one field course.

 You will receive numerical grades for your thesis and for each option course.
-Based on these grades and those for the first year core courses, the examiners may award an overall pass grade or a pass with distinction for the course.
+Based on these grades and those for the first year courses, the examiners may award an overall pass grade, a pass with merit or a pass with distinction for the course.
 There is a prize for the best thesis and a prize for best overall performance in written papers.

-Each year between 20 and 25 MPhil students proceed to the DPhil in Economics at Oxford.
+Each year around 10-20 MPhil students proceed to the DPhil in Economics at Oxford.
 Others go on to doctoral programmes elsewhere or embark on careers as professional economists in the private or public sector.